ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The Order Preserving Minimal Perfect Hash Map is ready to extend the ksLookup.
 The implementation of the randomized Las Vegas hash map algorithm is in a final stage and the heuristic functions that ensure time and space optimality are backed up by benchmarks.
   The next release will include it!
+- As mentioned in the highlights we will switch to INI (using `dini`) as default storage format.
 - <<TODO>>

 ## Get It!